kaustubh57/reactjs-experiments/README-reactjs-learning.md

     - 20 Digits of Pi in JSX
     - Variables in JSX
     - Event Listeners in JSX
-      - List of supported events can be found [https://reactjs.org/docs/events.html#supported-events](here)
+      - List of supported events can be found [here](https://reactjs.org/docs/events.html#supported-events)
     - JSX Conditionals
+      - if / else
+      - ternary
+      - &&
     - map in JSX
     - Keys
     - React.createElement
+      - Read more about React.createElement [here](https://reactjs.org/docs/react-api.html#react.createelement)
   - Reusable components

 2. **Create a component (intro)**